ashishrana160796/TreasureHuntGameApplication/README.md

 1. The code is yet to be optimized and standardized.
 2. Looking for much more interactive and interesting UI.
-3. Also being able to image puzzles instead of String puzzles.
+3. Also adding image puzzles instead of String puzzles.